Efe Obada: Dallas Cowboys

 Based on a recommendation from Warriors defensive coordinator Aden Durde, who previously served as an intern coach with the Dallas Cowboys, Obada was given the opportunity to work out for the team days before the Cowboys' game against the Jacksonville Jaguars in London.
 Although he did not have much experience, he was signed on 1 April 2015.
 In rookie mini-camp, he was tried on the first days at tight end, before the team decided to move him to defensive end, where the learning curve would not be as steep.
 He was waived on 5 September.
 On 23 September 2015, he was signed to the Cowboys' practice squad.
 He was released on 7 October but rejoined the practice squad on 2 December.
 He was waived on 2 March 2016.

 Kansas City Chiefs

 Obada was signed by the Kansas City Chiefs on 9 March 2016.
 He was released by the team on 7 June.

 Atlanta Falcons

 On 28 July 2016, he was signed by the Atlanta Falcons.
-He was waived on 27 August.
+He was waived by the Falcons on 27 August.